-I am pleased to be contributing a weekly human interest feature to the weekend edition of NEWS784 called Diaspora Dynamics, where we will focus on keeping you abreast of the activities, achievements, and contributions of Vincentians all around the world.
-This week, I had the pleasure of speaking with Max Walker of Layou, an electrician, entrepreneur, and environmental activist based in Capitol Heights, Maryland, USA.
+I am pleased to be contributing a weekly human-interest feature to the weekend edition of NEWS784 called Diaspora Dynamics.
+I had the pleasure of speaking with Max Walker of Layou, an electrician, entrepreneur, and environmental activist based in Capitol Heights, Maryland, USA.

 Max Walker has some questions.
 He has a lot of questions.
 Max has lots and lots of questions.
 Want to know his burning question?
 Here it goes.
 “What is my purpose in life, what is my reason for being here?”